Git Push

 A) –set-upstream

-It means this specific branch has an “upstream” branch, so you won’t have to remember the remote and branch name every time you push.
+It means this specific branch has an “upstream” branch, so you won’t have to remember the remote and branch names every time you push.

 git push --set-upstream origin {branch_name}

-Change the {branch_name} which your branch name like this git push --set-upstream origin feature-branch
+Change the {branch_name} to your branch name like this: git push --set-upstream origin feature-branch.

 Now let us see what happens when this command runs in the background.
 This command essentially pushes feature-branch to the origin and makes it the default remote branch for future pushes.